msgr0/gplas2/README.md

   - ‘Klebsiella pneumoniae’
   - ‘Escherichia coli’

-You can use plasflow as a classifier if you want to predict for a different bacterial species.
+You can use plasflow as a classifier if you have a different bacterial species.

 ``` bash